How Long Does a Home Report Last?

 A refresh is usually a re-inspection of the property, rather than an additional survey.
 As a result, the cost of refreshing a Home Report will likely be less than the cost of a Home Report.
 According to One Survey, typically this is a third of the cost.
 For reference, a Home Report costs between £585 and £820 on average.

-The cost will depend on how much time the surveyor has spent on the refresh.
-It will also depend on the location and value of the property.
+The cost will depend on how much time the surveyor has spent on the refresh and the location and value of the property.

 Who Pays?